 Because of the combined application processes involved (to both the Cornell graduate school and the DVM Curriculum), Combined DVM/PhD Degree applicants must complete the GRE (Graduate Record Examination) and submit test results by October 15th.
 MCAT (Medical College Admission Test) test results can be submitted with the application if available, but do not replace the GRE results which are required for the graduate school admissions.

 Applicants for the Cornell DVM/PhD Degree Program will not be automatically evaluated for admission into a Cornell PhD degree program if they are not accepted into the Combined DVM/PhD Degree Program.
-Any applicant who is interested in having his/her application evaluated for admission into a PhD degree program, in addition to the Combined DVM/PhD Degree Program, needs to contact Ms. Arla Hourigan (firstname.lastname@example.org) to get additional information about the separate graduate program application process.
+Any applicant who is interested in having his/her application evaluated for admission into a PhD degree program must follow the application procedures specific to the Biological and Biomedical Sciences Graduate Program.